UDTHEFSD - BA Theatre and Film Production Design

 Modules required for interim awards

-All modules are core and compulsory for students to qualify for an award of BA (Hons) Interior Design and Decoration (there is no flexibility in choice or in the order in which modules may be taken).
+All modules are core and compulsory for students to qualify for an award of BA (Hons) Theatre and Film Production Design (there is no flexibility in choice or in the order in which modules may be taken).
 The part time route is prescribed (section 25).

 Year 1/ Level 4 core modules: